Variables and Assignment#

 The sequence of characters used to form a variable name (and names for other C# entities later) is called an identifier.
 It identifies a C# variable or other entity.

-There are some restrictions on the character sequence that make up an identifier:
+There are some restrictions on the character sequences that make up an identifier:

 We will only discuss a small fraction of the keywords in this course, but the curious may look at the full list.

-• underscore separated: putting underscores (which are legal) in place of the blanks, like price_at_opening.
+underscore separated: putting underscores (which are legal) in place of the blanks, like

-• using camel-case: omitting spaces and using all lowercase, except capitalizing all words after the first, like priceAtOpening
+price_at_opening.using camel-case: omitting spaces and using all lowercase, except capitalizing all words after the first, like

-Use the choice that fits your taste (or the taste or convention of the people you are working with).
-We will tend to use camel-case for variable inside programs, while we use underscores in program file names (since different operating systems deal with case differently).
+Use the choice that fits your taste (or the convention of the people you are working with).
+We will tend to use camel-case for variables inside programs, while we use underscores in program file names (since different operating systems deal with case differently).

-Think what the result would be in csharp:
+Think what the printed result would be in a scratch program:

 int x = 1;